DeclanChidlow/vale.rocks/src/posts/atproto-ethos.md

 <figcaption>A simple diagram of how records, collections, data repositories, and Personal Data Servers fit together.</figcaption>
 </figure>

 JSON records conform to lexicons, which are schemas that keep data consistently structured and formatted.
-In addition to the unique DID each user has, they also have a handle, which is defined via a DNS record.
+In addition to the unique DID each user has, they also have a handle, which is defined via a <abbr title="Domain Name System">DNS</abbr> record.
 My handle is `@vale.rocks`.
-This explanation is deliberately simplified (though not inaccurate).
-Dan Abramov's [Open Social](https://overreacted.io/open-social/) is a good read for more introductory detail.
+I've deliberately kept this explanation simple (though not inaccurate) for the sake of brevity, so you should read Dan Abramov's [Open Social](https://overreacted.io/open-social/) if you're interested in further detail.

 As an example, here is the record for my Bluesky profile, which is stored under the collection `app.bsky.actor.profile`: